Protecting Human Activity Signatures in Compressed IEEE 802.11 CSI Feedback: Stochastic Quantization for Privacy-Preserving Beamforming

 \subsection{Differential Privacy}

-We first assume that the adversary’s observable is the standard feedback payload: the vector of quantized Givens parameters (phase and rotation angles, or equivalently their codeword indices) derived from the estimated channel.
-As illustrated in the example in Subsection~\ref{subsec:privacy_threat_model}, an eavesdropper can use these reported quantities to infer user activity or motion patterns directly from the underlying channel realizations.
+We consider an adversary whose observable is the standard feedback payload: namely, the vector of quantized Givens parameters (phase and rotation angles, or equivalently their codeword indices) derived from the estimated channel.
+As illustrated in Subsection~\ref{subsec:privacy_threat_model}, an eavesdropper can exploit these reported quantities to infer user activity or motion patterns from the underlying channel realizations.

+We next recall the standard notion of differential privacy (DP), which provides a formal measure of indistinguishability between outputs corresponding to neighboring inputs.